 This signal might appear during a consultation between a sales agent and a prospect, but it could also occur on your brand’s website.
 Multiple visits to a product page, especially over a short timespan, indicate growing interest.

-Calibrate your lead generation software to look for these actions and use the data when calculating a lead score.
+Calibrate your lead nurturing software to look for these actions and use the data when calculating a lead score.

 5. They’re interested in the price